We Don't Have to Look Back Now

-"We Don't Have to Look Back Now" is the third single by post-grunge group Puddle of Mudd from their album Famous.
+"We Don't Have to Look Back Now" is a song by the American rock band Puddle of Mudd.
+It was released as the third single from their fourth album Famous.
 The single was released to radio stations and charted on the alternative and mainstream rock charts in Billboard Magazine.
 It also charted on the Top 40 Singles Chart in New Zealand at No. 32.